Commentary

 To do this, we analyzed data from tens of thousands of community college entrants.
 Incorporating rich information on students’ high school performance, placement test scores, and demographics, we developed statistical models to predict how students would have fared had they been placed directly into college-level courses.
 Our analysis indicated that a quarter to a third of students assigned to remedial classes based on standardized test scores could have passed college-level classes with a grade of B or better.

-These findings are striking – but perhaps not surprising.
+These findings are striking—but perhaps not surprising.
 A number of rigorous studies have found that assignment to remediation has little impact, or even a negative impact, on students who just barely failed their placement exam.
 If many students who are assigned to remediation do not actually need it, this could explain why prior research has failed to find more positive effects.

-To explore alternative methods of remedial screening, we looked at whether high school performance might be a more accurate placement device—and how using different screening devices would affect the gender and racial composition of remedial classes.
+In this study, to explore alternative methods of remedial screening, we looked at whether high school performance might be a more accurate placement device—and how using different screening devices would affect the gender and racial composition of remedial classes.

 We found that high school transcript information was surprisingly powerful: using high school achievement resulted in far fewer misplacements (both into college-level courses and into remediation), and higher success rates in college level courses.
 And the improvements were substantial: the analysis estimated that incorporating high school transcript information could reduce incorrect placements by 30 percent and result in a 10 percentage point increase in the likelihood that students placed into college-level in the relevant subject would complete the course with a grade of C or higher, by the end of their first semester.